silaspe/maths/docs/group_theory.md

 $$ a \cdot b \in \text{ker} (\varphi) $$

-2. Associativity.
+$2$.
+Associativity.
 This one is a given as a subgroup has the same operation as the original, and thus, you don't need to prove that it is associative.

-3. Identity.
-This one is a proof by contradiction strategy.
+$3$.
+Identity.
+This one uses a proof by contradiction strategy.
 First, let's assume that $\varphi (e) \ne e$

 $$ \varphi (a \cdot e) = \varphi (a) * \varphi (e) = e * \text{not } e = \text{not } e $$